-Exercising in place or living with bigger items like treadmills can help reclaim lost space that’s been taken up by bulky appliances, home offices, or shelves full of knick-knacks.
+Exercising in place or living with bigger items like treadmills can help reclaim lost space taken up by bulky appliances, home offices, or shelves full of knick-knacks.
 The trick is to make your workout equipment blend in so it doesn’t completely take over all your available real estate…

 An Extra Room for a Home Gym

 It also makes it easier for my wife because she has found some time alone to use it.
-If you really wanted to get a great workout in, the key would be finding a place where you could put all this stuff in one area and on wheels so that it can move around…
+If you really wanted to get a great workout in, the key would be finding a place where you could put all this stuff in one area and on wheels so it could move around…

 The trick is to have everything out of sight or hidden.
-Having said that, I find having the treadmill under my couch works pretty well because it’s not noticeable but also doesn’t take up any extra room and with a larger couch (like this ) it doesn’t matter if it sticks out anyway because you likely won’t ever look under there.
-Or maybe instead of putting your iPod docking station on top of your entertainment center just set it inside somewhere and add a small piece of fabric to hide it from view.
+Having said that, I find having the treadmill under my couch works pretty well because it’s not noticeable but also doesn’t take up any extra room, and with a larger couch (like this ), it doesn’t matter if it sticks out anyway because you likely won’t ever look under there.
+Or maybe instead of putting your iPod docking station on top of your entertainment center just set it inside and add a small piece of fabric to hide it from view.

 A Small Cabinet or Wall Shelf

-My next idea on how to make it work is to maybe create a small cabinet or wall shelf for the items I need most often.
-A lot of people are using this already but if you look at where they put their newspaper on the wall to open it up for display, that same idea could work with a smaller shelf mounted higher up so that you can keep your keys, wallet, and iPod on it.
+My next idea to make it work is to maybe create a small cabinet or wall shelf for the items I need most often.
+A lot of people are using this already, but if you look at where they put their newspaper on the wall to open it up for display, that same idea could work with a smaller shelf mounted higher up so that you can keep your keys, wallet, and iPod on it.

 The Direction the Treadmill is Facing

 Another key factor and I realize that it sounds counter-intuitive, but you shouldn’t have your treadmill facing the main entrance of the room either because after a while people will get used to seeing you run into it all day every day.
-So instead try turning it 90 degrees so it’s not as noticeable unless someone decides to watch TV while running on it which can be fun too!
+So instead, try turning it 90 degrees so it’s not as noticeable unless someone decides to watch TV while running on it, which can be fun too!

 The Biggest Challenge

-The biggest challenge with treadmills is that they take up a lot of room so your best bet is to really plan out the space and see if it will fit in your apartment.
-Then the second most important thing to remember is that a treadmill needs some sort of cushion or mat underneath it and perhaps even an extra padding between the floor and it…
+The biggest challenge with treadmills is that they take up a lot of room, so your best bet is to really plan out the space and see if it will fit in your apartment.
+Then the second most important thing to remember is that a treadmill needs some sort of cushion or mat underneath it and perhaps even extra padding between the floor and it…

 If you are going to live in a small apartment building, having something big like this might be a deal killer.
 In those cases, I would physically cut down my treadmill into 3 pieces so it’s thin enough to slide under the door frame or through narrow hallways.
 You could also just try to find an elevator but if there isn’t one know that it can be broken easily by this equipment.